mitchellkolb/living-atlas/README.md

 ---
 # Acknowledgments
-This codebase and all supporting materials was made as apart of a course for my undergrad at WSU for CPTS XXX - XXX in the Spring of 2022.
+This codebase and all supporting materials was made as apart of two courses for my undergrad at WSU for CPTS 421 & 423 - Software Design Project 1 & 2 in the Spring of 2023 and Fall of 2023.